magnusarntzen/galaxypost/Integrative_meta-omics_in_Galaxy.md

 Further, we can generate an overview of all CAZymes in the microbial community.
 This can of course be made for any functional annotation, but here we are focussing on CAZymes.

-MORE INFO
+We use the annotation file from dbCAN and InterProScan and filter this for only CAZymes.
+Note that CAZymes are modular domains and enzymes can therefore harbour multiple CAZy domains; in our case this means that the CAZy column is semicolon-separated.
+In [Tidyverse](https://www.tidyverse.org/), there is a function to split multiple terms within one column into several rows, keeping all the other information, see [separate_rows](https://tidyr.tidyverse.org/reference/separate_rows.html).

-This suggests that Bin1 (*Hungateiclostridium thermocellum*) is the main polysaccharide hydrolyser, and further, that it utilizes cellulosomes, i.e. large enzyme complexes with many enzymes simulateously degrading cellulose.
-The monomer, glucose, is used by the many suger fermenters.
+This overview plot suggests that Bin1 (*Hungateiclostridium thermocellum*) is the main polysaccharide hydrolyser, and further, that it utilizes cellulosomes, i.e. large enzyme complexes where many enzymes can degrade cellulose simulateously.
+The monomer, glucose, is used by the many suger fermenters present in the community.
 ![here](cazyme_counts.png)